elementary/docs/apis/actions.md

 {% hint style="info" %}
 Accelerator strings follow a format defined by [`Gtk.accelerator_parse`](https://valadoc.org/gtk+-3.0/Gtk.accelerator_parse.html).
 You can find a list of key values [on Valadoc](https://valadoc.org/gdk-3.0/Gdk.Key.html)
 {% endhint %}

+{% hint style="info" %}
+Actions defined like this, and registered with Application, can be used as entry points into the app.
+You can find out more about this integration in [the launchers section](launchers#actions).
+{% endhint %}

 ## Granite.markup\_accel\_tooltip